Vishera

 Human History

-The Vishera headwaters were used by Mansi people for seasonal hunting and fishing.
-Gold mining in the 19th century brought temporary populations.
-Soviet-era logging reached the lower Vishera but the upper watershed remained pristine.
+The Vishera headwaters were used by Mansi people for seasonal hunting and fishing for centuries.
+Gold mining in the 19th century brought temporary populations to the region.
+Soviet-era logging reached the lower Vishera but the upper watershed remained largely pristine, which enabled the establishment of the nature reserve in 1991.

 Park History

-Established 1991 to protect the pristine Vishera headwaters from advancing logging operations.
-The reserve forms part of the Ural mountain protected area system maintaining ecological connectivity along the range.
+Established on 26 February 1991 to protect the pristine Vishera headwaters from advancing logging operations, the reserve forms part of the Ural mountain protected area system.
+[1] The Vishera River flows through the reserve for roughly 130 kilometers, making the upper watershed the core unit for conservation management.
+The reserve maintains ecological connectivity along the Northern Ural mountain range.

 Major Trails And Attractions